muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 * Any *SYS_Duo* such that its *SYS_this* is the **Text** artifact `Nesting` and its *SYS_that* is any **Text** artifact.

-Not permitted is any of the following, to prevent ambiguity and simplify things:
+Not permitted for a **Nesting** is any of the following, to prevent ambiguity and simplify things:

 * Any value of the .NET structure type array `System.String[]`.
 This is because that would be interpreted as a **Lot** artifact all of whose